openlibhums/memory-alpha/content/support/guides/janeway-metadata.md

 ### Research Organization Registry (ROR)

-To assess the reach of publishing activities, it can be valuable to group publications by the research organizations that satnd behind them.
+To assess the reach of publishing activities, it can be valuable to group publications by the research organizations that stand behind them.
 However, problems arise when people describe their affiliations in slightly different ways, when organizations have names in more than one language, or when two organizations have the same name.

 These problems are solved by the [Research Organization Registry](https://ror.org/).
 They assign persistent identifiers to organizations, like DOIs for articles, ORCIDs for people, and ISBNs for books.
 This allows multiple names to be associated with a single organization, for easier discovery and display, and it adds to the possibilities for linked open data.
 The ROR team regularly updates and maintains the registry, which in 2025 included more than 114,000 entries from around the world.

 Janeway integrates with ROR from the point of submission through to publication and metadata distribution.
-When authors first send a manuscript in to a Janeway journal, they are asked to search for and select their affiliated institutions from registry data.
-And if they signed in via ORCID, Janeway pulls over their primary affiliation from their public ORCID profile, usually including ROR data.
+When authors first submit a manuscript to a Janeway journal, they are asked to search in registry data for their affiliated institutions.
+And if they signed in via ORCID, Janeway pulls over their primary affiliation from their public ORCID profile, usually with ROR IDs in tow.
 Other users such as editors can also create affiliations that are connected to ROR data.

 When Janeway metadata is distributed, the persistent identifier is provided alongside the organization names.
 This way, other platforms and discovery services can understand Janeway affiliation metadata unambiguously and programmatically, without the need for intensive data curation, cleaning, or matching.